tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 Then run the ctk against the component envelope.

 ```
-npm start ../oda-component-tutorial/productcatalog.yaml
+npm start ../oda-ca-docs/ODA-Component-Tutorial/test-instance.component.yaml
 ```

 You shold get an output like the image below.
-If you receive any errors, fix the issue in the component envelope yaml file and try again.
+If you receive any errors, fix the issue in the helm chart yaml file and try again.

 ![CTK image](./images/ctksuccess.png)

 ## 7. Deploy the component envelope into Open Digital Lab canvas